Music plays a central role in the life of the Vaughan and the School takes great pride in the very high standards of the music-making.

 The Vaughan's Music Department is an education partner of Southbank Sinfonia, the UK's orchestra of young professionals.
-We also have close links with the English Chamber Orchestra, The Royal Opera House, English National Opera and Opera Holland Park.
+We also have close links with the The Royal Opera House, English National Opera and Opera Holland Park and boys have recently performed alongside groups ranging from the Bach Choir to the National Youth Jazz Orchestra.
+Foreign trips have seen pupils from the Vaughan traveling all over the world to perform whilst in the UK boys can often be heard at London's leading concert halls and in music festivals such as the BBC Proms and the Aldeburgh Festival.

 Music lessons at Cardinal Vaughan are practical from day one and many pupils enjoy the subject, achieving outstanding academic results at all levels.
 The School’s nationally renowned new music facilities ensure that music lessons take place in an inspiring environment.